 It is possible to apply to reserve a grave space in a Churchyard.
 Reservations are normally for a single or double plot.
 A “Faculty” is required for a reservation, and application for this would be made on a Faculty Petition Form, available from the Diocesan Registry.
-The Registry will also provide some explanatory notes to accompany the Petiton Form.
+The Registry will also provide some explanatory notes to accompany the Petition Form.
 A faculty fee is payable with the application.
 The current fee is £305.40 and is reviewed annually in line with the Ecclesiastical Judges, Legal Officers and Others (Fees) Order issued by the government in January each year.

 An application for a space to be reserved will need to be supported by a resolution in favour of the reservation made by the Parochial Church Council (PCC), and anyone wishing to reserve a space in a particular churchyard should first discuss the proposed reservation with the vicar or one of the churchwardens to see whether space is available.
 In considering this, the PCC will want to consider the rate at which the churchyard is filling up, and how many spaces remain available; and whether it is appropriate to set aside a space or spaces for the proposed application.
 The PCC is under no obligation to support a proposed reservation, and may wish to be cautious about support for reservations when space is very limited.

 When submitting an application to reserve a grave space to the Registry, the following will be required:

 - The written consent of the Vicar and Churchwardens to the proposed reservation